Yoga on a Paddle Board

 It seems like SUP Yoga classes are popping up everywhere, so we wanted to mention a couple quality places in San Diego to check out.
 Our friends over at San Diego Paddle Yoga do a great job with classes for beginner and intermediate yoga, SUP with your PUP, Kids Yoga, SUP Fit Challenges and dark night tours.

 If you’re looking for a more one-on-one experience our good friend and yoga expert Mandy (or “Zen Girl,” as many call her) is a certified yoga instructor and writer based in La Jolla.
-Mandy has been leading yoga retreats and offering unique private instructions which you can book via her website and blog, Zen Girl: A Modern Girl’s Guide to Finding Inner Piece.
+Mandy has been leading yoga retreats and offering unique private instructions which you can book via her website and blog, Zen Girl: A Modern Girl’s Guide to Finding Inner Peace.

 Paddleboard Yoga Certification

-If you are interested in teaching a SUP Yoga class, you will need to acquire your certification through an authorized instructor.
+If you are interested in teaching a SUP Yoga class, you will need to acquire your certification through an authorized yoga instructor.
 Our friends at Paddle Into Fitness put on a great 4-day training course which covers learning key techniques, water safety and two styles of SUP Yoga.
 The class costs $400 and you have to be CPR and First Aid certified while being a proficient swimmer.